Below is detail on how the APPLCOMPAT Bind Option is determined:

 Default is V12R1M500

 SETUP DB2VERF is V12R1M505

-The generated APPLCOMPAT will be V12R1M502, but now due to product overrides
+The generated APPLCOMPAT will be V12R1M502 due to product overrides

 APPLCOMPAT on the Bind cannot be higher than the activated Function Level, which must be reflected in the SSIDVERF.

 Batch Processor packages are bound at the active Db2 function level as specified with function level (SSIDVERF) in the SETUP global parmlib member

 This enables Db2 functionality to be exploited in Batch Processor scripts for features that are associated with Db2 function levels.

 - If the function level is lower than 500, this should be reflected in SSIDVERF and bound with that value.
 The DB2 Administration tools will generate

 a SET CURRENT APPLICATION COMPATIBILITY with a prior level in several cases.
 As an example, if level 504 is activated, but users still